-lease provide details of the matter to which you wish to speak: We have approached Land Management to purchase what is known as the shore road allowance at 8 Black River Road.
-We would like to explain the reasoning for this to council, as well as emphasize that we are only trying to purchase the shore road allowance and not the actual road allowance, so as not to restrict the public from using the road allowance itself. lease attach any additional supporting documents you wish to provide and submit with this completed irm. ave you discussed this matter with City Staff?
-Yes No
+Please provide details of the matter to which you wish to speak: We have approached Land Management to purchase what is known as the shore ro Black River Road.
+We would like to explain the reasoning for this to council, as well as we are only trying to purchase the shore road allowance and not the actual road allowance the public from using the road allowance itself. as emphasize that Please attach any additional supporting documents you wish to provide and submit wiform. th this completed Have you discussed this matter with City Staff? ₹ Yes ↑ No